kjhealy/kieranhealy.hugo/content/blog/yahoo-slide.md

 I ended up taking a closer look at some of the slides that present data.
 Here's a typical example.

-{{% img src="http://www.kieranhealy.org/files/misc/springowl.jpg" caption="What Fresh Hell Is This?." %}}
+{{% figure src="http://www.kieranhealy.org/files/misc/springowl.jpg" caption="What Fresh Hell Is This?." %}}

 The slide seems to want to say something about the relationship between Yahoo's number of employees and its revenue.
 The natural thing to do in that case would be to make some kind of scatterplot to see if there was a relationship between these variables.
 Instead, though, the slide puts time on the x-axis and uses two y-axes to show the employee and revenue data.
 It plots the revenues as a bar chart and the employee data as points connected by slightly wavy lines.
 It's not clear whether the connecting line segments are just manually added or if there's some principle underlying the wiggles.
 The revenue values are uses as labels within the bars.
 The points are not labeled.
 Employee data goes to 2015 but revenue data only to 2014.
 An arrow points to the date Mayer was hired as CEO, and a red dotted line seems to indicate ... actually I'm not sure.
 Maybe some sort of threshold below which employee numbers should fall?
 Or maybe just the last observed value, to allow comparison across the series?
 I don't know.
 Finally, you'll also notice that while the revenue numbers are annual, there is more than one observation per year for some of the later employee numbers.
 A bit of googling around leads me to believe that the person who made this graph got their data [from this time series](https://atlas.qz.com/charts/41iiceqt), which matches the values and number of observations in the chart.
 More recent years have quarterly employee data.